How to improve your TV's sound: budget and premium options for better audio

 But the convenience of Bluetooth headphones can’t be understated.
 A lot of TV manufacturers (such as LG, Sony and Samsung) offer Bluetooth pairing from their TVs.
 They connect to your headphones just as they would with your smartphone.

 Headphones, by their very design, offer a more intimate listening experience.
 It’s more personal, you might arguably hear more detail, and they're undoubtedly immersive - perfect for your Game of Thrones binge.
-Invest in a good Bluetooth pair, such as the Award-winning Sony WH-1000XM3 or B&W PX wireless cans, and you'll be well on your way.
+Invest in a good Bluetooth pair, such as the Award-winning Sony WH-1000XM3, AKG N60NC Wireless or B&W PX wireless cans, and you'll be well on your way.